Subhagatoadak/SubhagatoAdak/README.md

 - **Memory Weaver:** This is your personal lore archivist—an AI-powered Streamlit app that transforms your journals, tweets, and conversations into a rich, evolving mythos.

 ### Pipeline Projects:
+- **Conversation Segmentation:** An app that segments based on the conversations and provides lead probabilities.
+- **Social Media listening:** An app app that analyses the social media data.
 - **Evaluation Framework:** (Private Repo) A GenAI response evaluation framework.
 - **Scrubbuddy:** (Private Repo) A friendly PII scrubber.
 Easy to use but very powerful!!
 - **Voice based recommender:** (Private Repo) A super cool real time voice based recommender system.